 About Hand Ciphers

 Hand ciphers, also known as pencil-and-paper ciphers or field ciphers by the military, are encryption methods that are performed with nothing more than pencil and paper.
-Many of these classical cipher were developed in two-thousand years of cryptography.
+Many of these classical ciphers were developed in two-thousand years of cryptography.
 With each new cipher that was developed, codebreakers found new attacks to break them, and codemakers improved their ciphers and devised new methods to elevate the security of their ciphers.

 Hand ciphers have always been a compromise between security and practical considerations.
 Very secure ciphers were often very elaborate, unpractical and prone to errors.
 This was a disadvantage in tactical circumstances.
 On the other hand, practical and less complex ciphers were often weak.
 Nonetheless, these insecure ciphers proved to be interesting in some tactical circumstances where time to break them would exceed the tactical life span of the message.

 On this page you will find some methods and techniques that are the result of many years of evolution in cryptography.
-I won't go through the simple types like Caesar Shift, ROT-13 or all kinds of Vigenère variations that are easy to break with nothing more than pencil and paper, but will focus on the more complex ciphers that earned their stripes in the 20th century.
+I won't go through the simple types like Caesar Shift, ROT-13 or all kinds of Vigenère variations that are easy to break with nothing more than pencil and paper but will focus on the more complex ciphers that earned their stripes in the 20th century.
 Some of the explained techniques can be useful to develop your own hand cipher.

 The one-time pad encryption is a special kind of cipher that has its own page on this website.
 Please visit the one-time pad page for more details.

 The double transposition or double columnar transposition was probably the most secure and most popular field cipher during the Second World War.
 It was used by both Allied and Axis forces and a regular change of good keys ensured a very good resistance against cryptanalytic attacks.
-At the same time it was rather easy to apply, although time consuming for long messages.
+At the same time, it was rather easy to apply, although time consuming for long messages.
 One disadvantage is that letter frequency analysis will show a normal linguistic distribution, similar to plaintext, which points to transposition.
 When enough ciphertext available, encrypted with the same key, an attack by anagramming could be successful, although very difficult.
 A very effective way to beat the anagramming is to first fractionate the characters of the plaintext (see further).

 The message to encrypt: